 Parenting is hard and can be even more stressful during the COVID-19 pandemic.
 It's important to focus on what is within our control and lean into the supports we have available.

 Niagara Parents is here for you.
-Although some of our programs and services have changed due to COVID-19, we're still offering:
+Although some of our programs and services have changed due to COVID-19, we're still offering the following services, though some may take place virtually:

 Niagara Parents live chat and phone lines are still open.
 Connect with a public health nurse about your parenting questions.